-Cloudy or blurry visionColors seem faded or images appear with a yellow tintPoor contrastPoor night visionDifficulty readingDouble or multiple vision (this symptom often goes away as the cataract matures)Increased nearsightedness, requiring frequent changes in your eyeglass or contact lens prescription
+Symptoms may include: Cloudy or blurry visionColors seem faded or images appear with a yellow tintPoor contrastPoor night visionDifficulty readingDouble or multiple vision (this symptom often goes away as the cataract matures)Increased nearsightedness, requiring frequent changes in your eyeglass or contact lens prescription

 Problems with light, including:

 Headlights that seem too bright at nightGlare from lamps or very bright sunlightA halo around lightsTrying to read in bright lightProblems when moving from a dark area to a bright areaIn rare cases, a cataract may cause an acute glaucoma attack.

 These symptoms can also be signs of other eye problems.
 If you have any of these symptoms, see your ophthalmologist immediately.

 The Merck Manual of Medical Information.

 17th ed.
 Simon and Schuster, Inc; 2000.

 National Eye Institute website.
 Available at: